Table of Contents

 Datacenter Proxies

-First up, datacenter proxies are the most common and relatively cheaper type of proxies you can find on the internet to buy today.
+First, datacenter proxies are the most common and relatively cheaper type of proxies you can find online to buy today.
 They provide private IP authentication to users with anonymity and security guaranteed for a price, as opposed to the services of an Internet Service Provider (ISP).

-Let’s cover how a datacenter proxy works.
-When a user sends a request, it passes through a datacenter that assigns a new IP address before the request is sent to the website.
-Hence, protecting the identity of the user behind the request thanks to the alternate IP address.
+Let’s cover how a data center proxy works.
+When a user sends a request, it passes through a data center that assigns a new IP address before the request is sent to the website.
+Hence, the alternate IP address protects the identity of the user behind the request.

 Pros and Cons Of Datacenter Proxies